-A near miss log was present in the pharmacy and was seen to be used regularly by the team.
-However, not all the entries included a lot of detail explaining why the incident occurred making it difficult for the pharmacy team to fully review the mistakes.
-The team explained that the near misses would be reviewed every week and then they would have a 'Safer Care' meeting each month in which near misses would be discussed.

-The pharmacy team would carry out a Root Cause Analysis following significant dispensing incidents or where the pharmacist deemed it appropriate.
-Examples of previous analyses were seen to be held in the 'Safer Care' logbook.
+A near miss log was present in the pharmacy and was seen to be used regularly by the pharmacy team.
+The pharmacist explained that the near misses would be reviewed every week.
+The pharmacy team would carry out a Root Cause Analysis following significant dispensing incidents and examples of previous analyses were seen to be held in the 'Safer Care' logbook.
 The team completed a 'Safer Care' checklist on a weekly basis to ensure the team have the right environment, people and processes to deliver a safe pharmacy service.
 Examples of previous 'Safer Care' checklists were seen.
+The pharmacist explained that the team have a 'Safer Care' briefing every week to discuss the processes in the pharmacy, case studies, the trends in the near misses and what they could do to reduce the likelihood of incidents occurring.
+The team had recently discussed a 'Dispensing Incident Case Study' about an incident which had occurred in another pharmacy in the company.
+Following this, the team stored the case study in the 'Safer Care' folder.